microsoft/winfile/README.md

 4. deleted some unused files (e.g., winfile.def)
 5. converted 64-bit arithmetic from internal libraries to C
 6. converted internal shell APIs to public APIs (the primary reason the old version would not run)

+The help directory contains both winfile.hlp and winfile.chm.
+Winfile.hlp was in the NT4
+source tree, but does not work on Windows 10 any more.
+Winfile.chm was copied from a regular installation of Windows 98 and works on Windows 10.
+As is, WinFile.exe tries to launch winfile.hlp which fails.

 ## Changes in master v10.0 after original_plus